Technical investigation into the performance of buildings in the Christchurch CBD in the 22 February Christchurch aftershock

 The investigation and report is to establish, where possible, the cause or causes of building failures.
 It is not intended to address issues of culpability or liability arising from the collapse of the building.
 These matters are outside the scope of the investigation.

-The Department will prepare a detailed written report, setting out the conclusions drawn from this investigation about the matters referred to in the above section by 31 July 2011.
+The Ministry will prepare a detailed written report, setting out the conclusions drawn from this investigation about the matters referred to in the above section by 31 July 2011.

 Note: it has taken longer than anticipated to assemble information about the buildings and analyse the findings.
 For this reason the timeframe has been extended.
 Establishing why these buildings collapsed is an important task and it is vital that we get it right.